 \section{Kinematic analysis with MG-MAMPOSSt}

-We perform a kinematic analysis of the Coma Cluster member galaxies by means of the \textsc{MG-MAMPOSSt} (Modified Gravity - Modelling Anisotropy and Mass Profiles of Observed Spherical Systems) code of \citet{Pizzuti_2021}, an extended version of the \textsc{MAMPOSSt} algorithm of \cite{Mamon_2013}, which reconstructs galaxy cluster total mass and velocity anisotropy profiles in a wide variety of cosmological setups (including $\Lambda$CDM and several modified gravity/dark energy frameworks).

-\textsc{MAMPOSSt} is a way to jointly reconstruct the anisotropy and mass profiles of spherical systems using kinematics of the system's members.
-In particular, the code assumes dynamical relaxation, spherical symmetry and a shape for the three-dimensional velocity distribution of the tracers of the gravitational potential (\textit{i.e.} cluster member galaxies).
-Taking as input the p.p.s. dataset $(R,v_\text{RF})$, \textsc{MAMPOSSt} performs a Maximum Likelihood fit to solve the stationary and spherically symmetric Jeans equation:
+We performed a kinematic analysis of the Coma cluster member galaxies by means of the \textsc{MG-MAMPOSSt} (Modified Gravity - Modelling Anisotropy and Mass Profiles of Observed Spherical Systems) code of \citet{Pizzuti_2021}, an extended version of the \textsc{MAMPOSSt} algorithm of \cite{Mamon_2013}, which handles a wide variety of cosmological set-ups (including $\Lambda$CDM and several modified gravity and dark energy frameworks). \textsc{MAMPOSSt} is a way to jointly reconstruct the anisotropy and mass profiles of spherical systems using the kinematics of the system's members; in particular, the code assumes dynamical relaxation, spherical symmetry, and a shape for the three-dimensional velocity distribution of the tracers of the gravitational potential (i.e. cluster member galaxies).
+Taking as an input the p.p.s. dataset $(R,v_\text{RF})$, \textsc{MAMPOSSt} performs a maximum likelihood fit to solve the stationary and spherically symmetric Jeans equation:

-where $\nu(r)$ is the number density profile of galaxies, $\sigma_r(r)$ is the velocity dispersion along the radial direction, $\beta(r)$ is the orbital anisotropy profile and $\Phi(r)$ is the gravitational potential, linked to the dynamical mass profile through the Poisson equation:
+where $\nu(r)$ is the galaxy number density profile, $\sigma_r(r)$ is the velocity dispersion in the radial direction, $\beta(r)$ is the orbital anisotropy profile, and $\Phi(r)$ is the gravitational potential, linked to the dynamical mass profile through the Poisson equation:

-The orbital anisotropy profile $\beta(r)$ is defined as:
+The orbital anisotropy profile, $\beta(r)$, is defined as

-where $\sigma^2_\theta$ and $\sigma^2_\phi$ are the velocity dispersions along the tangential and azimuthal directions, respectively.
+where $\sigma^2_\theta$ and $\sigma^2_\phi$ are the velocity dispersions in the tangential and azimuthal directions, respectively.
 This reduces to

-in the case that the cluster velocity structure is invariant under rotation about its center, for which $\sigma^2_\theta =\sigma^2_\phi$.
-Negative values of $\beta(r)$ indicate tangentially-biased orbits, while positive values signify a preference for radial orbits.
+in the case in which the cluster velocity structure is invariant under rotation about its center, for which $\sigma^2_\theta =\sigma^2_\phi$.
+Negative values of $\beta(r)$ indicate tangentially biased orbits, while positive values signify a preference for radial orbits.
 A value close to $\beta = 0$ indicates isotropic orbits, typical of central regions of dynamically relaxed systems.
-Previous studies based on observations \citep[\textit{e.g.}][]{Host_2009, Biviano_2013} and simulations \citep[\textit{e.g.}][]{Hansen_2006, Mamon_2010} of galaxy clusters indicate a growing trend with radius for anisotropy, from central isotropy.
+Previous studies based on observations \citep[e.g.][]{Host_2009, Biviano_2013} and simulations \citep[e.g.][]{Hansen_2006, Mamon_2010} of galaxy clusters indicate a growing trend with radius for anisotropy, from central isotropy.